-Some of it is interactive, other parts are tactile but most of just visually stunning.
-The teahouse is an extra fee for your chose tea but I would consider it an essential part of the experience even if you don’t like tea as flowers bloom in your cups and follow it around the table.
+Some of it is interactive, other parts are tactile but most are just visually stunning.
+The teahouse is an extra fee for your chosen tea but I would consider it an essential part of the experience even if you don’t like tea as flowers bloom in your cups and follow it around the table.

 Tsukiji outer market